Tammin Sursok: 2006–present: Focus on films and television work

 In 2009, Sursok starred in the Nickelodeon made-for-television musical film Spectacular! portraying the role of Courtney, the lead singer in a high school choir which is fading in popularity.
 Sursok recorded over three tracks for the film's soundtrack, which debuted at No. 44 on the US Billboard Hot 100.
 The film premiered on 16 February 2009, to over 3.7 million viewers.
 The soundtrack, recorded in 2008, was released on 3 February 2009, with Sursok appearing on seven songs on the album, including two solos.
 The soundtrack peaked at number 44 on the Billboard 200.

 From July 2010 to January 2011, Sursok had a recurring role on the Disney Channel Original Series Hannah Montana.
 She appeared in eight episodes.
 In 2010, Sursok was cast in ABC Family's adaptation of the Sara Shepard teen mystery book series, Pretty Little Liars.
 Sursok was cast as Jenna Marshall, a teenage girl who is left blind after a prank gone wrong.
 The series premiered in June that same year to over 2.47 million viewers.
 In June 2013, Sursok announced that she would continue her role as Jenna through her pregnancy.

 She played Sarah Corso in the indie film Driving By Braille, directed by Kristina Lloyd and written by Richard H. Moon, released on DVD in May 2013.
 The story tells of a young woman who relives childhood trauma when she senses her boyfriend is about to propose, and who must sort through the crippling fear and doubt that is holding her back before her past destroys the couple's future.

 In 2014, after several reports of Sursok indicating she was returning to music, she released a collaboration with singer Joe Brooks, covering "Say Something" made famous by A Great Big World featuring Christina Aguilera.

 In January 2022, Sursok joined the cast of Australian soap opera Neighbours as fashion designer and businesswoman Montana Marcel.
 Her first appearance was on 13 April 2022.

 Personal life

 On 24 August 2011, Sursok married her boyfriend, actor, producer, and director Sean McEwen, in Florence, Italy.
-Sursok signed an exclusive deal with the Australian magazine Woman's Day to publish the couple's wedding photos In April 2013, Sursok revealed that her movie Sleeping Around was filmed in the middle of her wedding.
-The couple have two daughters, born in October 2013 and January 2019.
+Sursok signed an exclusive deal with the Australian magazine Woman's Day to publish the couple's wedding photos The couple have two daughters, born in October 2013 and January 2019.
 Sursok also has three dogs.